 If you think you need a lawyer to participate in aspects of the Inquiry you can apply for legal assistance.
 Applications need to meet criteria set out in the Inquiries Act 2013, which include the likelihood of hardship if legal assistance is not granted, and considerations of the nature and significance of the contribution the person or group will likely make to the Inquiry.

-The Inquiry will soon publish a panel of approved lawyers who are available to provide legal assistance, as well as a practice note that sets out the criteria, how to apply, the type of legal assistance that will be available, and an application form.
+The Inquiry will soon publish a panel of approved lawyers who are available to provide legal assistance, and an application form.